Sport and Leisure Studies

 SPLS103 Physical Activity, Fitness and Lifestyle

-An introduction to the study of physical health, exercise and fitness.
+This compulsory paper is an introduction to the study of physical health, exercise and fitness.

 SPLS104 Principles of Human Movement

-An introduction to the biomechanical and skill-related principles and processes of human movement.
+This compulsory paper introduced you to the biomechanical and skill-related principles and processes of human movement.

 SPLS105 Dance, Leisure and Culture

 This paper provides practical experience with different styles of dance and an examination of how these are influenced by societal and cultural issues.